yiisoft/yii2/docs/guide/start-workflow.md

 Running Applications
 ====================

 After installing Yii, you have a working Yii application that can be accessed via the URL `http://hostname/basic/web/index.php` or `http://hostname/index.php`, depending upon your configuration.
-This section will introduce the application's built-in fucntionality, how the code is organized, and how the application handles requests in general.
+This section will introduce the application's built-in functionality, how the code is organized, and how the application handles requests in general.

 > Info: For simplicity, throughout this "Getting Started" tutorial, it's assumed that you have set `basic/web` as the document root of your Web server, and configured, the URL for accessing